The following components are used in the listed order to select those applicants offered a position in our program.

 Applicants are expected to choose appropriate referees to complete the Confidential Assessment Forms and write letters of reference.
 Referees should have extensive personal knowledge of the applicant and be in a position to reasonably make statements concerning the applicant's character, personal qualities and academic capabilities.
 It is recognized that referees may not be in a position to evaluate all of the characteristics requested; however, applicants should ensure that, in choosing their three referees, the subject areas are covered.
 At least one referee should be a non-academic/character referee.

 All applicants attending interviews will be required to sign a Confidentiality Non-Disclosure statement, to ensure the integrity and security of the interview process.
-Applicants offered interviews should be aware that the MMI is only scheduled once per year, over the course of two weekends.
+Applicants offered interviews should be aware that the MMI is only scheduled once per year.
 Rescheduling; regardless of the candidate’s reason will not be accommodated.

 Successful applicants are reviewed and ranked by the Admissions Committee and offers are made based on a ranked list.
 The rank order list is comprised of applicant scores from the Sketch, Letters of Reference and Interview Scores.
 Offers will be made after the first round on a rolling basis until the class has been filled.
 Once the class is complete all waitlisted applicants will be informed that offers are no longer being made.